In place of saturated fat in the diet, essential fatty acids are needed.

 Even without such studies, we know that MS is less common in places such as Japan where fish (which is high in omega-3s) is frequently consumed.
-OMS recommends people with MS get their omega-3s from flaxseed oil rather than fish oil.
+Overcoming MS recommends people with MS get their omega-3s from flaxseed oil rather than fish oil.

 The benefits of Omega-3s for treating MS are:

 In a structural way, in forming part of the body's cell membranes and making them more pliable and soft (due to their low melting points)